compendium-tech/compendium/README.md

 go install google.golang.org/protobuf/cmd/protoc-gen-go@latest
 ```

-To regenerate interfaces made from proto files, run these commands in repository's root folder:
+To regenerate interfaces from our .proto files, run these commands from the _root of the repository_:

 ```bash
 export PATH="$PATH:$(go env GOPATH)"/bin